lastpunk9999/noun-scout-contract/docs/NounScout.md

 function pause() external nonpayable
 ```

-Pauses the NounSeek contract.
+Pauses the NounScout contract.
 Pausing can be reversed by unpausing.

 ---